Customer service, and the wider customer experience, is impacted upon by every member of your team.

 Collecting customer data from different sources generates insights to identify opportunities.

 Likewise, assign relevant KPIs to your customer facing teams.
-Tracking this service related data allows you to monitor levels for areas of improvement.
+Tracking service related data allows you to monitor existing levels to identify areas for improvement.

 Lead & Support